Occupational Therapy

 Learn more about the importance of fieldwork through the Accreditation Council for Occupational Therapy Education (ACOTE).

 Watch this virtual info session to learn more about what the Occupational Therapy program offers.
+The date and time of the session is March 5th @ 6PM

 Info Session Recording